 In the last blog I wrote, Navigator for i Enhancements are Available, I made a brief mention of new “Temporary Storage” perspectives that have been added to the Performance Data Investigator.
 These new perspectives (charts) allow you to visualize the new temporary storage tracking metrics that are now in Collection Services.

 To find these new charts, go to the Investigate Data task and open the Collection Services group of perspectives.
 You will find a folder named Storage Allocation.
 Drill into that folder and expand the folder named Temporary Storage, in which you will find the new perspectives.
 You will discover various ways to view the new metrics for tracking temporary storage – an overview of system use, by job or thread, job user profile or current user profile, and more, as the following screen capture shows.

 If you go back and look at the Storage Allocation folder, you will see a couple of additional perspectives – I previously blogged about these perspectives in “IBM i Storage Allocation Perspectives.”
-These perspectives include both temporary and permanent storage and are available on 6.1 and 7.1, as well as 7.2.
+These perspectives include both temporary and permanent storage and are available on releases 6.1 and later.